 So where to start? … The companies making the hires.

-When people are the number one successful asset of any business, that is a worrying stat.
-How can only half of companies feel they have a good relationship with the suppliers of their most valuable asset – people?
+When people are the most successful asset of any business, that is a worrying stat.
+How can only half of companies feel they have a good relationship with the suppliers of their most valuable asset?